Caprice Bourret: Theatre

 Caprice played Maureen in the musical Rent at The Prince of Wales Theatre.
 She also performed in The Vagina Monologues at the Arts Theatre in London's West End.

 In 2007, Caprice produced and played the lead role of Lisa, in the off-Broadway production Debbie Does Dallas: The Musical at the Tesson Theatre in Johannesburg.

 Personal life

-Caprice started dating the American financier Ty Comfort in 2011.
+Caprice started dating British financier Ty Comfort in 2011.
 They have two sons together.
 The first was born via surrogacy in August 2013.
 The following month, she gave birth to the second child.
 The children are not twins; however, their parents treat them as such, celebrating their birthdays on the same day.
 In December 2019, the couple were married quietly at a Register Office in London.
 They live in the Notting Hill area of London.

-Caprice dated a number of notable public figures including Rod Stewart, David Spade, Dennis Quaid, Lee Ryan, Tony Adams, Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor), Calum Best, Fred Durst, Robert Tchenguiz, and Kevin Pietersen.
+Caprice dated a number of public figures including Rod Stewart, David Spade, Dennis Quaid, Lee Ryan, Tony Adams, Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor), Calum Best, Fred Durst, Robert Tchenguiz, and Kevin Pietersen.